appvestor/v6-template-examples/message_template/README.md

 # Message Template

 Code sample for a messaging app.
+Note that we are not providing the code to actually read or send sms, the existing logic only simulates the template's flow.

 ## Get Started